uwsampa/accept-apps/perfect/README.txt

 though you may not want to duplicate unused inputs if you're low on disk space.

 Some of the benchmarks expect octave to be installed to run the quality metric.

+*** Inputs and Outputs ***

+Execute the following command to make all symlinks for inputs/outputs work properly:

+ln -s /path/to/.../PERFECT/suite data